ngomy2601/pnv25-basic-php/chapter_1/docs/php_arrays.md

-# PHP Syntax - Arrays
+# PHP SYNTAX - ARRAYS

 1. Declare an array in PHP:
 * Declaring an empty array